 In short: now the popular ruToken identification device can be used in Rohos Logon Key and Rohos Disk as the one key needed to log in to Windows and your protected data.
 Rohos Logon Key works fully on Windows Vista/7 and also supports authorization for remote desktops using a ruToken.
 User authentication and identification with USB keys.

-Rohos Logon Key allows to unlock your computer without entering password by using your iPhone or Android smartphone.
+Rohos Logon Key allows to unlock your computer without entering password, just by using your iPhone or Android smartphone.